Ancient Japan - Historical Temples and Traditional Architecture

 Escape to Osaka

-After three days traversing forests and mountains, we suddenly return to the urban rhythm of Osaka – time to rest, eat, and recharge before the next adventure.
+After three days of trekking through forests and mountains, we abruptly return to the urban pace of Osaka—time for rest, food, and recharging before the next adventure.

 Day 7